 You can catch Sylvana teaching for Joy of Motion Dance Center Atlas, The Washington Ballet @THEARC, Word Dance Theater at Dance Loft on 14, and Rainbow Dance with Inner City, Inner Child.
 She has also taught for Wolf Trap, City Dance, Washington Performing Arts, Dance Place and Sitar Arts Center.

-A founding member of Glade Dance Collective, she is thrilled to be dancing, choreographing, and collaborating with the D.C. arts community.
+A co-founder of Glade Dance Collective and NACHMO DC, she is thrilled to be dancing, choreographing, and collaborating with the D.C. arts community.

 Her choreography with Glade includes Brunch (with Sarah Raker), Spontaneous Emergence (with Shannon Dooling-Cain), Home, a collaboration with playwright Emily Schwend, and The Wall.
 She was a collaborator on Am I There Yet?, Mine/Field, Connections, District.
 Defined?, and Health/Care.